-The development started in ETSI but was moved to 3GPP, the 3G Partnership Project - that is a global industry forum late 1990's.
+The development started in ETSI but late 1990's was moved to 3GPP, the 3G Partnership Project - that is a global industry forum.
 GPRS was introduced in phase 2+.
-3GPP has released new versions of MAP for its releases (Release 99, release 4, release 5, release 6 and 7).
+3GPP has released new versions of MAP for its releases (Release 99, release 4, release 5, release 6 and 7, etc.).